-If you didn’t get invited to a party this year, host your own, but take it up a notch from the same old hot dogs and burgers on the grill.
-Host a bake off and have your friends each bring their favorite recipe in a specified category—then vote on a winner (maybe even create a trophy and make it an annual tradition).
+If you didn’t get invited to a party this year—or if parties aren’t safe due to social distancing guidelines—host your own!
+You can even take it up a notch from the same old hot dogs and burgers on the grill.
+Host a bake-off and invite your family to make their favorite recipe in a specified category—then vote on a winner (maybe even create a trophy and make it an annual tradition).
 Feeling brave?
 Host an Independence Day reenactment.
 (If you have kids, this is a good time for them to practice researching).
 Need inspiration?
 Try one of these 14 perfect Fourth of July appetizers.

 Watch a movie under the stars

 Enjoy the time at home celebrating your favorite traditions, but after the sun goes down, consider getting a projector and outdoor screen to watch a movie.
-Pop some popcorn, make some s’mores, and invite the neighborhood over to join you.
+Pop some popcorn and make some s’mores.
 These family-friendly films are perfect for the Fourth!

 Create a backyard oasis